binateq/toqenizer/README.md

 regexp = element { element }

-element = char // char in aptstrophes like 'a' or '\n'
+element = char // char in apostrophes like 'a' or '\n'
         | string // string in quotes like "let" or "\"foo\""
         | element "?"
         | element "*"